Lūʻau (food): French Polynesia

 Poulet fāfā is a thick stew of poulet (French lit. "chicken") and fāfā (Tahitian transl. "taro greens or shoots").
 Influenced by French cuisine, contemporary recipes often feature the chicken as the primary ingredient, while the taro leaves stewed in coconut milk acts as a sauce.
 Spinach is often substituted for taro leaves.
 Cubed chicken breasts are typical, but sometimes whole leg quarters are served.
 Onions are typically added, along with garlic or ginger.
 Bouillon or curry powder is sometimes added as a seasoning.
-It is enjoyed with roasted taro, breadfruit, sweet potatoes, or rice.
+It is eaten with roasted taro, breadfruit, sweet potatoes, or rice.

 Hawaii

 In lūʻau stew, lūʻau refers to the young leaves of the kalo (taro) plant, though it generally means taro leaves as an ingredient.
 The leaves are parboiled, strained, chopped, and combined with the cooked (fresh) meat—octopus ("squid"), chicken, beef, or pork—that are sautéed with onions.
 For thicker stews containing "squid" or chicken, coconut milk and sugar are added.
 However, stews containing beef or pork usually omit the coconut milk and can be braised along the cooking of the taro leaves, seasoned with salt, salt cod ("butterfish"), or salted salmon.
-It is generally enjoyed with rice.
+It is generally eaten with rice.